When to Use

 Examples

-USAID CLA programme, East Africa.
-A USAID-funded agriculture programme in Tanzania embedded CLA practice by establishing a monthly "data wall" review process where all field teams presented monitoring data and collectively identified patterns.
+USAID CLA program, East Africa.
+A USAID-funded agriculture program in Tanzania embedded CLA practice by establishing a monthly "data wall" review process where all field teams presented monitoring data and collectively identified patterns.
 In Month 8, the data wall revealed that female farmers were participating in training at half the rate of male farmers.
 The team adapted the delivery schedule from morning sessions (conflicting with domestic work) to late afternoon, and female participation increased by 40% within two months.
 The adaptation was documented in the adaptation log and referenced in the quarterly report.

 Related Topics

-- Learning Agendas, the structured priority questions that guide adaptive learning
+- Learning Agendas: the structured priority questions that guide adaptive learning

-- MEL Plans, the operational plan that provides data for adaptive management
+- MEL Plans: the operational plan that provides data for adaptive management

-- Theory of Change, the causal logic that provides the framework for evidence-based adaptation
+- Theory of Change: the causal logic that provides the framework for evidence-based adaptation

-- Feedback Loop, the mechanism through which information gets back to decision-makers
+- Feedback Loop: the mechanism through which information gets back to decision-makers